Gordon999/PI_LCD_MP3_player/README.md

 To install:

-Setup your audio amd internet connection as required.
+Setup your audio and internet connection as required.

 Copy LCD_MP3_player.py to /home/USERNAME